BardicDefense/purple-hack/README.md

 Sages not employed by a PC will often charge around 100sp to identify a potion, or 200sp to identify a magical item.

 ## Perception Checks

+## Readied Items

+Small, easily accessible items (e.g., sheathed daggers, wands, or potions) on your character can be declared as **readied**.
+A scroll in a scroll case, or something buried in your backpack, could not be readied.
+A readied item takes no action to draw.
+For example, you could take out a readied wand and fire it in the same Missile Phase.

+The downside is that readied items are vulnerable to destruction.
+If a creature fails certain types of saving throws (most notably, against an area-effect attack), most readied items then have to make saves of their own to avoid destruction.
+See [item saving throws](#item-saving-throws) for more details.

 ## Retainers